-Some exemptions to both height and weight may be made on a case-by-case basis, taking into account height/weight proportion, BMI and specific studies/courses happening at the time.
+Slight exemptions to both height and weight may be made on a case-by-case basis, taking into account height/weight proportion, BMI and specific studies/courses happening at the time.
+Our facility cannot accommodate weights over 200 lbs.

 - 5. The body must be free of infections, blood diseases and contaminants including, but not limited to: - a.
 Any history of Hepatitis A through E (even if it was deemed "cured") - b.
 Active staph infections, MRSA, VRSA, VRE; E.coli; Clostridium Difficile (C. Diff) - c.
-Creutzfeldt-Jakob, HIV, AIDS, Fungus Candida Auris, Klebsiella - d.
-Active tuberculosis, meningitis, encephalitis, Noro Virus, COVID (Please note, we will need verification that any donor is free of COVID, or fully vaccinated with updated boosters against COVID) - e.
-Sepsis (blood poisoning) - f.
-Severe jaundice
+Creutzfeldt-Jakob, HIV, AIDS, Fungus Candida Auris, Klebsiella - Active tuberculosis, meningitis, encephalitis, Noro Virus, Corona Virus (Please note, we will need verification that any donor is free of COVID-19 or fully vaccinated and with any updated boosters against COVID-19.) - e.
+Sepsis (blood poisoning)

-- g.
+- f.
+Severe jaundice - g.
 Open wounds, skin ulceration, large bed sores, unhealed deep incisions, gangrene (exceptions are possible, based on current condition of the wounds and/or current course needs) - h.
 Ascites or any significant abdominal bloating/fluids - i.
 Recent (within 6 months) radioactive implants - 6.
 Other situations under which we cannot accept a body: - a.
 A body that was in medical isolation - b.
 Drowning, submergence in water at death - c.
 Severe burns, severe trauma - d.
-Significant invasive surgery - e.
+If the donor died during a significant invasive surgery - e.
 Significant edema in the head and facial area - f.
 The body must not have undergone any internal exploratory autopsy or tissue removal (biopsies) without prior coordination and approval of our team, and it must be performed in Duke University Hospital Pathology Lab. - i.
 We can, in special circumstances, work with donors who are involved in other Duke research in pre-arranged cases, when doctors request to remove tissue, if performed in Duke University Hospital Pathology Lab, or through pre-approval in coordination with another pathology lab. - g.
-We are open to receiving bodies when brain donation is planned, if prearranged and coordinated with us.
-We do not harvest brains in our facility. - h.
+We are open to receiving bodies when brain donation is planned, if prearranged with us and closely coordinated; we do not harvest brains in our facility.
+Duke does not currently have an active brain bank. - h.
 Post death amputations or donation of an organ after death.
-Eye/cornea donation is accepted.
-For eye donation contact Miracles in Sight:

-MiraclesinSight.org. - i.
-We generally do not accept embalmed bodies, with the exception of circumstances when we have pre-approved and are working with a funeral home with a pre-arterial embalming if the family requires a funeral - but this requires pre-planning and close coordination.
+Cornea donation is accepted.
+For cornea donation contact Miracles in Sight: MiraclesinSight.org. - We generally do not accept embalmed bodies, with the exception of circumstances when we have pre-approved and are working with a funeral home with a pre-arterial embalming if the family requires a funeral -this requires pre-planning and close coordination.